-- digital and video images taken at school events. - access to websites that pupils are provided with passwords for.. - their children's personal devices in the school (where this is allowed).
+- digital and video images taken at school events. - access to websites that pupils are provided with passwords for. - their children's personal devices.

 Community Users

 Community Users who access school systems will be expected to sign an Acceptable Use Agreement before being provided with access to school systems.